4.1 Acquisitions – 2017

 Goodwill includes the acquired workforce, expected synergies from integrating InterHealth into Lonza’s existing business as well as the expected future product development.
 None of the goodwill recognized is expected to be deductible for income tax purposes.
 The acquisition has been accounted for using the acquisition method.

-Directly attributable transaction costs of CHF 2 million are reported in the Specialty Ingredients segment within administration and general overhead expenses.
+Directly attributable transaction costs of CHF 2 million were reported in the Specialty Ingredients segment within administration and general overhead expenses.

 Acquisition of Triangle Research Labs